“Which Epcot Countries Have Rides?”

 Epcot is best known for its collection of countries and cultures contained within the Epcot World Showcase.
 The popularity of eating and drinking your way around the World Showcase Lagoon can make you forget that you do have a couple of rides available to you in that section of Epcot.

 There are currently three countries inside Epcot’s World Showcase that have their own ride.
-The France Pavilion recently opened a new section with Remy’s Ratatouille Adventure 4D ride.
+The France Pavilion has a brand new section with Remy’s Ratatouille Adventure 4D ride.
 The Norway Pavilion features the extremely popular Frozen Ever After water ride.
 The Mexico Pavilion features the Gran Fiesta Tour Starring The Three Caballeros, also a water ride.

 Disney has had talks of opening more rides in the World Showcase that have not yet come to fruition.
 For now, we’ll give you a breakdown on the three available rides so that you can make an informed decision on whether or not they should be squeezed into your trip to Epcot.